When does Winter Love Island start on ITV2? New host, cast, location and your questions answered

 The place is Winter Love Island filmed?

 The motion will happen in a “model new villa in South Africa“.
-The South African summer season runs from December-March, so it needs to be sunny sufficient for all of the Islanders to get their abs out.
+The South African summer time runs from December-March, so it must be sunny sufficient for all of the Islanders to get their abs out.

 Caroline Flack confirmed throughout the Love Island 2019 closing that the present that the winter collection will probably be happening in Cape City.